nionio6915/LPC1768-RepRapFirmware-Files/README.md

 Keep in mind that to get the DWC rolled into the reduced memory footprint of the LPC chip, its limited to 1 HTTP session and file tansfer throughput will be slow.

-Currently, I have networking up and working but I get consistent netowrk timeouts.
-I am trying to verify its not a power issue or memory issue with the Complex Menus.
-But I have faith its fixable.
+I had networking and LCD menus enabled, but I would get consistent netowrk timeouts.
+As it turns out, the issue is not the networking module, but the LCD menus as they are consume a LOT of the available system memory.
+It is not recommended to try and run networking AND these LCD menus at the same time.
+Any attempt to connect to the DWC server will result in the board resetting itself.
+Consider youself warned.

 Octoprint -